 Nance Cunningham developed some free fonts for Burmese (which may, however, not be sold).
 The fonts are downloadable through my site:

 Free fonts: PadaukRegular, PadaukBold.
 The Padauk family made by SIL in 2002 is for Burmese.
 Martin Hosken is in charge of this project at SIL.
 The font designer is Debbi Hosken.

 Parabaik Unicode Project

 Ngwe Tun (Solveware Solution) designed the free Latin/Cyrillic/Burmese truetype font ParabaikSans (2006) and the free font TharLon (Google Web Fonts).
-TharLon is an authentic Myanmar Unicode typeface which covers several languages, such as Burmese, Mon, Shan, Karen, Pa'o, Asho Chin, Kayah and Karenni, for use on the web and in all other digital typography software.
+TharLon (2010-2012) is an authentic Myanmar Unicode typeface that covers several languages, such as Burmese, Mon, Shan, Karen, Pa'o, Asho Chin, Kayah and Karenni, for use on the web and in all other digital typography software.
 The name TharLon was the name of the King who standardized the units of measurement during the ancient Burmese Kingdom Era.
 It builds on Sai Zin Di Di Zone's Yunghkio, and Arimo.

 An open source project for Burmese.
 It includes since 2006 a Myanmar Unicode OpenType font (more precisely, TrueType Font with OLT), to be used with the Pango module: MasterpieceUniSans.
 This font was made in 2005-2006 by Tin Myo Htet.
 [Google] [More] ⦿